ccdxc/sw/docs/apidef.md

         // API Version.
         option (venice.apiVersion) = "v1";

+        // The apiGrpcCrudService Option generates CRUD + List, Watch APIs for the specified message. option (venice.apiGrpcCrudService) = "Order";
+        option (venice.apiGrpcCrudService) = "Book";
+        option (venice.apiGrpcCrudService) = "Publisher";

+        // REST resources exposed by the service.
+The Option specifies
-        // --- Publisher resource --- //
+        //   Object  - The resource
-        // This is not exposed to the end user and hence there are only gRPC endpoints. rpc AddPublisher(Publisher) returns(Publisher) {
-            // This option is specified to define the flavor of the KV operation needed.
-            // grpc only methods can specify one method_oper per method. oper includes (create, update, delete, get) option (venice.methodOper) = "create";
-        }

-        // --- Order Resource--- //
-        // This resource is exposed to the user for all CRUD operations rpc OrderOper(Order) returns(Order) {
+        //   Method  - REST methods allowed on the resource (post, put, get, delete, list)
-            option (google.api.http) = {
+        //   Pattern - Pattern for the URI option (venice.apiRestService) = {
-            // Create
-            post: "/orders"
-            body: "*"
-            additional_bindings: {
-                // Update
-                put: "/orders/{Spec.Id}"
-            }
-            additional_bindings: {
-                // Delete
-                delete: "/orders/{Spec.Id}"
-            }
-            additional_bindings: {
-                //Read
-                get: "/orders/{Spec.Id}"
-            }
+            Object: "Order"
+            Method: [ "put", "get", "delete" ]
+            Pattern: "/orders/{O.Name}"
         };
+        option (venice.apiRestService) = {
+            Object: "Order"
+            Method: [ "post", "list" ]
+            Pattern: "/orders"
+        };
     }

-    }
+Resources can be exposed for CRUD operations by the service either via gRPC and optionally via REST.

+Using the "venice.apiGrpcCrudService" option with a message name as a parameter instructs the code generator to generate CRUD apis (Create, Read, Update, Delete, List, Watch).
+These APIs can then be used via the generated GRPC client code to operate on the objects.

-When a API is exposed externally via REST by the API Gateway, the allowed methods are specified via the (google.api.http) option.
-The URI for the resource is specified in the option.
-Any parameters in URL that map to the request object are specified inside "{..}" like the Spec.Id specified in the OrderOper PUT operation for example.
-This means that anything specified in the URI overwrites the Id field in the OrderSpec.
+The "venice.apiRestService" options specifies that the API Gateway expose the resource via REST.
+The option specifies the Object, the methods allowed and the pattern for the URI where the object is to be exposed.
+Any parameters in URL that map to the request object are specified inside "{..}" like the {O.Name} specified in the example above "put, get, delete" operation for example.
+This means that anything specified in the URI overwrites the Name filed in the object meta field in the OrderSpec.

-All REST endpoints are exposed by the API gateway and all defined APIs (REST and gRPC only) are exposed by the API server.

 All pensando specific options can be found in utils/apigen/annotations/penext.proto